yegor256/blog/_posts/2017/feb/2017-02-14-stackoverflow-is-your-tool.md

 ---
 layout: post
-title: "StackOverflow Is Your Mandatory&nbsp;Tool"
+title: "Stack Overflow Is Your Mandatory&nbsp;Tool"
 date: 2017-02-14
 place: Odessa, Ukraine
 tags: career
 description: |
-  If you actively use StackOverflow as a coding instrument, your reputation will be lofty; if you don't use it, you're not really a professional software engineer.
+  If you actively use Stack Overflow as a coding instrument, your reputation will be lofty; if you don't use it, you're not really a professional software engineer.
 keywords: